verifiable · evidence-based

 Every existing tool missed something I actually needed at 3am.

-ChatGPT hallucinated.
-Other vet AI tools give responses that are too vague and lack depth.
+ChatGPT hallucinates.
+Other vet AI tools give responses are too vague and lack depth.
 Textbooks take time to find and search through.
 What I wanted was a colleague who had read every paper, was available at 3am, and could tell me — with the evidence — what to do.
 So I built one.

 HY